Democrats Tranel, Carlino vie for PSC seat

 For years, the Commission has been accused of stifling renewable energy projects by setting contract lengths and rates too low for them to compete.
 In one 2017 solar contract case, Commissioner Lake was caught on a “hot mic” remarking that the PSC's rate would probably kill the project.
 Several renewable energy companies have also sued the PSC over its rate practices.
 The renewable energy firms won in the lower court; an appeal by NorthWestern and the PSC is currently pending before the Montana Supreme Court.

 An attorney who has worked in energy law, Tranel represents one of the renewable energy companies in that litigation.
-She’s also worked as a staff attorney for the Commission itself, and now says that experience will help her help renewables compete.
+She has also represented NorthWestern Energy in litigation involving the commission, worked as a staff attorney for the Commission itself, and now says that experience will help her help renewables compete.

 “When we see Colstrip valued at 75 dollars per megawatt and wind in the low 20s, that’s incorrect pricing, so renewables need to get a fair shake economically and at the Commission,” said Tranel, who worked from 2014 to 2016 for the Montana Consumer Counsel.